 Energy

-- Market Cap: $6.75 trillion (≈5% of global market)
+- Market Cap: $6.75 trillion (5% of the global market)

 Source: www.visualcapitalist.com